Mobile Augmented Reality with Federated Learning in the Metaverse: Enabling Technologies for FL-MAR in the Metaverse

 \subsection{Mobile Edge Computing}

-Before the emergence of edge computing, cloud computing was the new paradigm of computing at that time.
-Cloud computing refers to computing, network control and storage in the clouds.
+Before the emergence of edge computing, cloud computing was the new paradigm of computing.
 Generally, clouds are servers (e.g., data centers) that can be approached through the Internet.
-However, such servers are usually located far away from user devices, which results in long latency.
+However, such servers are usually located far away from user devices, resulting in long latency.
 In 2014, European Telecommunications Standard Institute (ETSI) proposed the concept of mobile edge computing (MEC).
 In the IT service environment, MEC equips cloud-computing capabilities at the edge of mobile networks in the vicinity of mobile users.
 It aims at reducing latency and providing high-efficient network operations and services \cite{xu2022full}.
 MEC is deployed at access points, such as small base stations, edge servers, users' computers, etc. FL-MAR systems consist of massive mobile devices.
 Hence, if utilizing the idle computing resources of mobile resources through MEC, the energy consumption and latency in communication networks in the Metaverse can be significantly saved.